Discover courses and in-demand careers and education based on your interests!

 We recommend a more in-depth discussion following your careers assessment with Tim Silcock, our resident Careers Advisor at firstname.lastname@example.org, to help put the results in context and plan an appropriate route ahead.

 Meet our Careers Co-ordinator

-New College Stamford’s Careers Co-ordinator, Tim Silcock, is a Registered Career Development Professional, who is qualified to Level 7 and a member of the Career Development Institute (CDI).
-Tim has extensive experience in both the public and private sectors and nearly 20 years experience as a Careers Coach working with young people and adults all over the UK and ROI.
+Stamford College's Careers Co-ordinator, Tim Silcock, is a Registered Career Development Professional, who is qualified to Level 7 and a member of the Career Development Institute (CDI).
+Tim has extensive experience in both the public and private sectors and nearly 20 years experience as a Careers Coach working with young people and adults all over the UK and Republic of Ireland (ROI).